In this guide, we will learn how to build a mobile app with Medusa JS.

 Step 4: Create Product Service

-For API communication, we define a ProductService that handles requests to Medusa’s Store API.
+For API communication, we define a ProductService that fetches product data from Medusa’s Store APIs.

 |